redox-os/tfs/README.rst

     have this issue, and can thus be securely implemented portably with minimal effort.
 How similar is TFS and ZFS?
     Not that similar, actually.
-The share many of the basic ideas, but otherwise they are essentially unconnected.
+They share many of the basic ideas, but otherwise they are essentially unconnected.
 But ZFS' design has shaped TFS' a lot.
 Is TFS Redox-only?